 Although PSA should be 0 after surgery, some patients are faced with one of two scenarios: PSA recurrence or PSA persistence.

 PSA persistence is the detection of a PSA higher than 0 within the first three months after prostatectomy.
 The distinction is that the PSA has not recurred, but rather persisted after surgery.
-The key difference this small distinction makes is in the prediction of the course the disease will take.
-A persistent PSA can unfortunately mean the cancer has progressed and metastasized.
-In many cases the best course of secondary treatment is hormone therapy.
+The key difference this small distinction makes is the prediction of the course the disease will take.
+A persistent PSA can, unfortunately, mean the cancer has progressed and metastasized.
+In many cases, the best course of secondary treatment is hormone therapy.

 Unlike PSA persistence, PSA recurrence is characterized by a PSA of 0 postoperatively and a rise in the blood test after an unspecified period of time.
 Traditionally the value of 0.2 has been used as the benchmark to indicate PSA recurrence.
 As previously noted, PSA recurrence can mean many different things in terms of the status of the prostate cancer.
 These different prognoses are based on several different factors, outlined below: